susiegriggo/Phynteny/README.md

 ```
 python scripts/compute_confidence.py -b model_directory -x testing_data_X.pkl -y testing_data_y.pkl -o confidence_densities
 ```
+## Performance

+Coming soon: Notebooks demonstrating the performance of the model

 ## Bugs and Suggestions
 If you break Phynteny or would like to make any suggestions please open an issue or email me at susie.grigson@flinders.edu.au